-Fenbendazole vs Mebendazole in Humans (2025)
+Fenbendazole vs Mebendazole for Humans (2026)

 Human Data and Regulatory Status